homiedopie/beberlei.de/drafts/monolithic_repositories_with_php_and_composer.rst

 Monolithic Repositories with PHP and Composer
 =============================================

-     tl;dr: Monolithic repositories can bring a lot of benefits.
-I prototyped `Fiddler <https://github.com/beberlei/fiddler>`_ that complements Composer to
+     tl;dr Monolithic repositories can bring a lot of benefits.
+I prototyped `Fiddler <https://github.com/beberlei/fiddler>`_ that complements Composer
-     add dependency management for monolithic repositories to PHP.
+     to add dependency management for monolithic repositories to PHP.

 As Git becomes more ubiquitous in open-source projects and within companies, monolithic repositories containing multiple packages and repositories have